Optative mood: Germanic languages

 Some Germanic verb forms often known as subjunctives are actually descendants of the Proto-Indo-European optative.
 The Gothic present subjunctive nimai "may he take!" may be compared to Ancient Greek present optative φέροι "may he bear!"
 That the old Indo-European optative is represented by the subjunctive is clear in Gothic, which lost the old, "true" Indo-European subjunctive that represented a fixed desire and intent.
 Its function was adopted by the present form of the optative that reflected only possibilities, unreal things and general wishes at first.

 A Germanic innovation of form and functionality was the past tense of the optative, which reflected the irrealis of past and future.
 This is shown by evidence in the Gothic language, Old High German, Old English, and Old Norse.
 This use of the (new) optative past tense as an irrealis mood started apparently after the Proto-Germanic past tense that had been once the perfect tense supplanted the Indo-German aorist (compare Euler 2009:184).

 A somewhat archaic Dutch saying, 'Leve de Koning' ("long live the king") is another example of how the optative still is present in Germanic languages today.

 Latin

 Likewise in Latin, the newer subjunctive is based on the Indo-European optative.
 With this change in Latin, several old subjunctive forms became future forms.
 Accordingly, the prohibitive (negative desire and prohibition) was formed with the combination of *ne + verb form in the optative present.

 Romanian

-In Romanian, the conditional and optative moods have identical forms, thus being commonly referred to as the optative-conditional mood.
+In Romanian, the conditional and optative moods have identical forms, thus being commonly referred to as the conditional-optative mood.